processing/p5.js/contributor_docs/contributor_guidelines.md

 Once the fork is created, navigate to your fork's page and copy the git URL by clicking the green "Code" button.
 It should look something like `https://github.com/limzykenneth/p5.js.git`.

-Next go to the command line in your local environment and close this git repository.
+Next go to the command line in your local environment and clone this git repository.
 "Clone" simply means download a copy of the repo to your local machine.
 Run the following command in a folder where you want to store the p5.js source code folder.

 ```
 git clone [git_url]